 PreSonus Eris E5

-An affordable and highly capable front ported studio monitor with excellent sound quality and high quality components.
+An affordable and highly capable front ported studio monitor with excellent sound and high quality components.

 An aggressively priced front ported monitor with flexible sound modes, a slick design, and consumer-friendly features.